 Under mistletoe therapy, there were 3 complete (13%) and 2 partial remissions (9%).
 Of the complete remissions, one was detected after four months; this patient remained tumour-free for another four months.
 The other two complete remissions were diagnosed after six months; these patients remained tumour-free for 29 and 38 months, respectively, until publication of the study.
 In 9 patients* (39%) the tumour growth remained progressive.
 9 patients (39%) could not be evaluated because they had died before the end of the observation.

-By the time of publication of the study, three patients were still alive (two with complete remission, one with a slowly progressive tumour).
+By the time of publication of the study, 3 patients were still alive (2 with complete remission, 1 with a slowly progressive tumour).
 Median overall survival was 5 (2-38) months, 29 (12-38) months for those patients with complete remission and 6.5 (6-7) months for those with partial remission.
 The median progression-free interval was 2 (1-38) months for all patients, 29 (8-38) months for those with complete remission and 5 (4-6) months for those with partial remission.

-Mistletoe therapy caused fever in eight patients, local redness in three and pain at the injection site in four.
-In three patients the dosage had to be reduced to 1 ampoule.
-One patient needed analgesics to treat the redness and pain at the injection site.
+Mistletoe therapy caused fever in 8 patients, local redness in 3 and pain at the injection site in 4.
+In 3 patients the dosage had to be reduced to 1 ampoule.
+1 patient needed analgesics to treat the redness and pain at the injection site.
 However, in no case the therapy had to be interrupted due to side effects.

 In this Phase II cohort study 5 of 23 patients receiving mistletoe therapy alone experienced remissions with tolerable side effects.
 Despite the small number of patients notably two patients experienced sustained disease-free interval after complete remission.